How Will Brexit Impact the Tech Sector in 2021

 One major issue for tech businesses over Brexit is the transfer of personal data between the UK and EU, which is no longer allowed by default.
-During the 11-month transition period, the UK was appraised to see its national data protection laws offered the same degree of protection to the EU's.
+During the 11-month transition period, the UK was appraised to see its national data protection laws offered the same degree of protection as the EU's.
 Although still to be resolved, if they are deemed satisfactory, personal data can continue to be transferred without additional steps to comply with EU laws/jurisdictions such as the UK GDPR or the EU GDPR.
 However, if the UK does not meet the EU's standards, it will be like any other country outside the European Union, which has not achieved adequacy status.
 Organisations in the EU looking to transfer personal data to the UK will need to implement a data transfer mechanism before making the transfer and comply with the additional requirements set out in the Schrems II judgement.

 Economic Optimism in the Time of Brexit

-While this is a worry, the overall impact that most economic analysts have for the UK's tech sector is generally optimistic.
+While this is a worry, the overall impact that most economic analysts have on the UK's tech sector is generally optimistic.
 Experts are even expecting a tech boom.
-It comes as no surprise considering that the UK's tech investment rose while they fell in China and the US.
+It comes as no surprise considering that the UK's tech investment rose while it fell in China and the US.
 In fact, the figures showed a 44% increase in investment in Britain in 2019 at an impressive £10 billion.